Survivor: Millennials vs. Gen X

-Survivor: Millennials vs. Gen X is the 33rd season of the American competitive reality television series Survivor.
+Survivor: Millennials vs. Gen-X is the 33rd season of the American competitive reality television series Survivor.
 It was broadcast by CBS between September 21 and December 14, 2016.
 The season was filmed between April 4 and May 12, 2016 in the Mamanuca Islands of Fiji.
-Severe Tropical Cyclone Zena struck the filming location during the game, so the entire cast were temporarily evacuated for the first time in the show's history.
-It originally divided its 20 contestants into two tribes of ten based on their Generation – "Takali" (Generation X) "Vanua" (Millennials).
-On day 13, the contestants were redivided, introducing a third tribe, "Ikabula".
-On day 21, the contestants merged into one tribe, "Vinaka".
-Two gameplay mechanics were introduced to the show in this season: The Legacy Advantage (that provided immunity from being voted out at the day 36 Tribal Council) and the Reward Steal Advantage (allowing a player to take another player's place on a reward).

-After 39 days, Adam Klein won the title of Sole Survivor and the US$1,000,000 prize, receiving all ten jury votes against fellow finalists Ken McNickle and Hannah Shapiro.
+After 39 days, Adam Klein unanimously won the title of Sole Survivor and the US$1,000,000 prize, receiving 10-0-0 jury votes against fellow finalists Ken McNickle and Hannah Shapiro.
+Klein became the third Jewish winner, after Ethan Zohn from Survivor: Africa and John Cochran from Survivor: Caramoan.
 Though the theme was criticized, the season received generally positive reviews for the cast and gameplay.

-Overview
+Format

 Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
 The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
 One by one, a participant is removed from the series by majority vote, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
 The last remaining player receives a prize of $1,000,000.